 Phew.
 I’ve written about a lot of confusing things on CTMQ from trail re-routes to strange museum choices and Danbury’s street lay-out.
-But I’m finding that a few of Connecticut’s single-label contract brewers may prove the most daunting of all.
+But I’m finding that a few of Connecticut’s contract label brewers may prove the most daunting of all.

 We have several and these and the Weed folks may be the most convoluted.
 In fact, I’m not even sure if I should include them on my comprehensive Connecticut Beer Master List.
 This, despite the fact that the beer is absolutely brewed in Bloomfield at Hooker and the folks behind the bottle I drank most definitely reside in Cheshire.